-The Tulsa, Oklahoma native became a resident of Taos, New Mexico in 1986 because she sensed in the village a certain encouragement for artists and for self-expression in particular.
+Laura Robb was born in Tulsa, Oklahoma, and moved to Taos, New Mexico in 1986.
+She sensed in the village a certain encouragement for artists and for self-expression in particular.
 This experience of artistic freedom nourished in her the spontaneity for which she is known.
 The lines, forms, features and even colors in her work are suggested rather than spelled out.
 Her canvases are quite thinly painted; often whole passages in a work are rendered in a kind of color short-hand.

 Robb's work is quite original.
 It maintains the surface appeal of a familiar composition, but beneath the floral bouquet or still life arrangement lies a technique which is very fresh, lively and engaging.